Digit112/Web-Quiz/README.md

 - `label`: The name of this group which will be visible to users.
 - `questions` OR `groups` (never both): The children of this QuestionGroup, either a list of Question objects or QuestionnGroup objects.
 The two may not be mixed together.
 - `incorrect-answers` (optional): A list of incorrect answers which can be used by all children in addition to their own `incorrect-answers` lists and the lists on any intermediate groups.
-- `descendants-give-incorrect-answers` (optional; default `false`): If `true`, the answers to descendants of this group can appear as incorrect responses to other descendants of this group, when those other descendants are presented as multiple-choice.
+- `descendants-share-incorrect-answers` (optional; default `false`): If `true`, the answers to descendants of this group can appear as incorrect responses to other descendants of this group, when those other descendants are presented as multiple-choice.
+- `hidden` (optional; default `false`): If `true`, this group and its children will not be displayed and cannot be selected by the user.
+Use for groups with structural/logical purposes within a library.
+The questions can still be selected if a parent of the hidden group is enabled.

 **The following traits may be inherited, and only effect a QuestionGroup's descendant Questions, not the QuestionGroup itself.** They may also be specified on individual Question objects, and their meanings are clarified below.